A Florence man who was shot to death in his home is being remembered as someone who cared about his community, especially children.

 Those close to Hawkins say he was a great coach, mentor, father and friend.

-One of those friends, Pat Gibson Hye-Moore, headed straight to the hospital after she heard Hawkins' had been shot.
+friends, Pat Gibson Hye-Moore, headed straight to the hospital after she heard Hawkins' had been shot.

 "I was just thinking he was shot.
 I never thought of him dying.
 Then I went to the hospital and the doctor came out and said he's still alive but he's not doing well.
 I'm still like - OK - then they came out and said that he was dead and it really hurt, " said Pat Gibson Hye-Moore.